General policies and principles for the Library's collections are stated in the General Collection Development Policy.

 The following types of materials are acquired: serials, monographs, audiovisual materials, government publications, and dissertations.
 Reference materials, research monographs, academic journals, and works from Native presses have a high priority in acquisition.
 North American university press titles are received on approval.
 Both scholarly and mainstream works from academic and trade publishers are acquired.

 In collaboration with the California Ethnic and Multicultural Archives (CEMA), primary sources and archival materials are acquired.
-CEMA is a division of Special Collections department with a focus on collecting materials that support the research and curricular mission of departments such as, Asian American Studies, Black Studies, Chican@ Studies, and Native American Studies.
+CEMA is a division of the Library's Special Research Collections department with a focus on collecting materials that support the research and curricular mission of departments such as Asian American Studies, Black Studies, Chican@ Studies, and Native American Studies.

 Reprints are generally not acquired unless augmented, revised, or containing some other new intellectual material.
 Textbooks are purchased selectively.